-Call Type | Definition

-Emergency Immediate danger to life, health or safety.
+Call Type Definition Emergency Immediate danger to life, health or safety.
 Failures or deficiencies that are an immediate danger or health hazard to resident.
 A breakage, stoppage or loss of equipment for which life or property may be endangered if repair is not accomplished.
 Breaks in water, wastewater or gas lines, gas leaks, utility outages, doors or windows that cannot be secured, lock outs.
-Breaks in water line that cause loss of water supply is an emergency; uncontained water leaks (from roof, toilet overflow, hose bib back up, etc.) other breaks that don't cause loss of water nor imminent damage potential to home are typically classified as urgent, disturbed lead-based paint or exposed asbestos, report of smoke, sparks or arcs, Missing or Inoperative Life, Health, Safety Equipment: Fire Extinguishers
+Breaks in water line that cause loss of water supply or any active water leak (from roof, toilet overflow, hose bib leak, etc.) is an emergency.
+A rodent infestation, disturbed lead-based paint or exposed asbestos, report of smoke, sparks or arcs, full alarm of carbon monoxide or smoke detectors are also treated as emergencies.
+When outside temperature is greater than 90 degrees, complete loss of cooling is an emergency condition.
+When outside temperature is less than 40 degrees, complete loss of heat is an emergency condition.